 Carer's Credit Carer's Credit is a way of protecting your State Pension rights.
 It applies if you are looking after someone, but are not paying National Insurance contributions through paid work and are unable to claim Carer's Allowance.
 You do not get paid any money if you claim Carer's Credit.
 However you get a National Insurance contribution credit to help protect your record (which helps to protect your entitlement to a State Pension).
 If you already get Carer's Allowance then you do not need to claim Carer's Credit as your record is already protected.
 To claim Carer's Credit you need to be looking after someone for a total of 20 hours or more a week.
-The person you are looking after must normally be getting one of the following: - the middle or the higher rate of the care component of Disability Living Allowance (DLA) - either rate of the daily living component of Personal Independence Payment (PIP) - either rate of Attendance Allowance - Constant Attendance Allowance - Armed Forces Independence Payment (AFIP).
+Normally, the person you are looking after must be getting one of the following: - the middle or the higher rate of the care component of Disability Living Allowance (DLA) - either rate of the daily living component of Personal Independence Payment (PIP) - either rate of Attendance Allowance - Constant Attendance Allowance - Armed Forces Independence Payment (AFIP) - Child Disability Payment (middle or higher rate of care component).

-However, if the person you are looking after doesn't get one of these benefits, you may still be able to get Carer's Credit.
-When you apply, fill in the Care Certificate part of the application form and get a health or social care professional to sign it.
+However, if the person you are looking after doesn't get one of these benefits, you may still be able to claim Carer's Credit.
+When you apply, fill in the Care Certificate part of the application form and ask a health or social care professional to sign it.
 Carer's Credit can also help with breaks in your caring role.
 You can claim Carer's Credit for any week within 12 weeks before the date you become entitled to Carer's Allowance or following the week you stop being entitled to Carer's Allowance.
 This is without meeting the 20-hour condition.
 This means you could have a break in caring for up to 12 weeks without losing your National Insurance contribution credit.
 Find out more at carersuk.org/carerscredit

-Support for Young Carers If you're looking after a family member or friend, you may be entitled to Carer's Allowance.

-Young Carer Grant This is a yearly payment of £305.10 in 2020 for young carers in Scotland.
-To be able to get a Young Carer Grant, you must: - be 16, 17 or 18 years old - have been caring for one to three people who have a qualifying benefit for an average of 16 hours a week for at least the last 3 months - have not be receiving Carer's Allowance for providing this care.
+Support for young carers If you're looking after a family member or friend and are 18 or under, you may be eligible for some of the support listed below and you can ask for an assessment of your needs as a young carer (see p12).
+If you are over 16, you may be eligible for Carer's Allowance (see p27).
+Young Carer Grant This is a yearly payment of £326.65 in 2022 for young carers in Scotland.
+To be able to get a Young Carer Grant, you must: - be 16, 17 or 18 years old - have been caring for one to three people who have a qualifying benefit for an average of 16 hours a week for at least the last 3 months - have not been receiving Carer's Allowance for providing this care.